dokdospanish/site/content/ko/home/about.md

 Welcome to the **Dokdo Spanish**!

-Follow our [Getting Started](https://sourcethemes.com/academic/docs/get-started/) and [Page Builder](https://sourcethemes.com/academic/docs/widgets/) guides to easily personalize the template and then [add your own content](https://sourcethemes.com/academic/docs/managing-content/).
+Follow our unique business proposition and Page Builder guides to easily personalize the template and then add your own content

-For inspiration, check out [the Markdown files](https://sourcethemes.com/academic/docs/install/#demo-content) which power the [personal demo](https://academic-demo.netlify.com/).
-The easiest way to publish your new site to the internet is with [Netlify](https://sourcethemes.com/academic/docs/deployment/).
+For inspiration, check out the Markdown files which power the [personal demo](https://academic-demo.netlify.com/).
+The easiest way to reach blabla markets your new site to the internet is with Dokdo Spanish.